oac-tree/oac-tree/issues.md

 * Investigate daemon procedures for data aggregation and summarizing (could be alternative to MARTe2)
 * Non-interactive mode for monitoring procedures.
 This would require introspecting into the instruction tree to ensure none of the instructions requires user input (simple NVI and new InputInstruction interface that overrides the virtual implementation).
 * Provide enhanced interface to Workspace: allow get/set specific fields/substructures of the variable.
-* Provide more intelligent mechanism for calling the Setup method of Variable classes (currently called each time an attribute is added).